 With the colder season already creeping in, there is nothing more welcome at the end of a long day trudging to and from school and work than crawling into a well made bed, wrapping yourself up under layer upon layer of snuggly, dreamy softness.
 The only thing is, there’s more to achieving that wonderfully luxurious and cosy bedroom than simply throwing an extra blanket over the bed, so here are some tips on how to create your perfect autumn/winter bedroom sanctuary…

 Your bed is the central focus in the bedroom and how you dress it is the most important factor when creating that cosy boudoir.
 Layer up soft cotton sheets with stacked pairs of plump pillows, then add a blanket or quilt at the bottom of the bed for seasonal colour, pattern and softness.
-Introduce little splashes of tactile fabrics such as tweed, herringbone, plaid, felt and velvet on cushions for added textural interest and a really inviting feel.
+Introduce little splashes of tactile fabrics such as woven herringbone or plaid, knitted, felt and velvet cushions for added textural interest and a really inviting feel.